vaibhavsonawane072/JCB-rental-/README.md

-# JCB-rental-
+# bike-rental-
-This is JCB rental site deployed with xamp.
+This is bike rental site deployed with xamp.